 Permeate flow rate and the amount of salt passage is proportional to temperature.
 As temperature increases, so does permeate flow rate and % salt passage.
-So, when feed water is colder during winter time, permeate flow rate will be lower and salt passage through RO membranes will be lower (i.e. better water quality) given other parameters such as feed water TDS, operating pressure and % recovery stay the same.
-On the other hand, during summer time where feed water temperature tends to be warmer, permeate flow rate and % salt passage will increase given other parameters such as feed water TDS, operating pressure and % the same of the same and % recovery stay the same.
+So, when feed water is colder during winter time, permeate flow rate will be lower and salt passage thru RO membrane will be lower (i.e. better water quality) given other parameters such as feed water TDS, operating pressure and % recovery stay the same.
+On the other hand, during summer time where feed water temperature tends to be warmer, permeate flow rate and % salt passage will increase given other parameters such as feed water TDS, operating pressure and % salt passage will increase given other parameters such as feed water TDS, operating pressure and % recovery stay the same.
 This also means that it will take a bit longer to fill product tank during winter time compared to summer time.